magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/index.md

 {% capture difference %}
 **NOTE**: Starting version 2.4.2, IoT Hub also support optional **customerName** and **groupName**.
-Those parameters will cause ThingsBoard to automatically create customer and/or entity group and assign those entities to the customer and/or group.
+Those parameters will cause IoT Hub to automatically create customer and/or entity group and assign those entities to the customer and/or group.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}